Relative Riemann-Zariski spaces: Preliminary description of relative RZ spaces and applications

-In this paragraph only we drop any assumptions on $X$, $Y$ and $f$.
-Let $\Val_Y(X)$ be the set of triples $\bfy=(y,R,\phi)$, where $y\in Y$ is a point, $R$ is a valuation ring of $k(y)$ (in particular $\Frac(R)=k(y)$) and $\phi:S=\Spec(R)\to X$ is a morphism compatible with $y=\Spec(k(y))\to Y$ and such that the induced morphism $y\to S\times_X Y$ is a closed immersion.
-Let $\calO_\bfy$ denote the preimage of $R$ in $\calO_{Y,y}$ (currently, it is just a ring attached to $\bfy$).
-We would like to axiomatize the properties of $\calO_\bfy$ as follows.
-By a {\em semi-valuation ring} we mean a ring $\calO$ with a valuation $|\ |$ such that any zero divisor of $\calO$ lies in the kernel of $|\ |$ and for any pair $g,h\in\calO$ with $|g|\le |h|\neq 0$ one has that $h|g$.
-Two structures of a semi-valuation ring on $\calO$ are {\em equivalent} if their valuations are equivalent.
-Let $m$ be the kernel of $|\ |$.
 Note that $\calO$ embeds into $A=\calO_m$ by our assumption on zero divisors, $mA=m$ because the prime ideal $m$ is $(\calO\setminus m)$-divisible, and $R=\calO/m$ is the valuation ring of $A/m$ corresponding to the valuation induced by $|\ |$.
 Therefore, $\calO$ is {\em composed} from the local ring $A$ and the valuation ring $R\subset A/m$ in the sense that $\calO$ is the preimage of $R$ in $A$.
 We say that $A$ is a {\em semi-fraction ring} of $\calO$.
 Conversely, any ring composed from a local ring and a valuation ring is easily seen to be a semi-valuation ring.
 Semi-valuation rings play the same role in the theory of relative RZ spaces as valuation rings do in the theory of usual RZ spaces.

-\begin{rem} (i) The structure of a semi-valuation ring on an abstract local ring $\calO$ is uniquely defined (up to an equivalence) by its embedding into the semi-fraction ring $A$.
+\begin{rem} (i) The structure of a semi-valuation ring on an abstract local ring $\calO$ is uniquely defined (up to an equivalence) by its kernel $m$ because $\calO/m$ is a valuation ring and hence defines the valuation.
+Since $A=\calO_m$ we obtain that the semi-valuation ring structure on $\calO$ is uniquely defined by its embedding into the semi-fraction ring $A$.

 (ii) An abstract ring $\calO$ can admit many semi-valuation ring structures.
-For example, if $\calO$ is a valuation ring, then any its localization (i.e. a larger valuation ring in its field of fractions) can serve as its semi-fraction ring. \end{rem}
+For example, if $\calO$ is a valuation ring then any its localization (i.e. a larger valuation ring in its field of fractions) can serve as its semi-fraction ring. \end{rem}

 Here is a generalization of the classical criterion that an integral domain $\calO$ is a valuation ring if and only if for any pair of elements $f,g\in\calO$ either $f|g$ or $g|f$.